 Safety is a mindset and something that we cannot do without.
 With no shortage of dangerous job functions and duties in an industry like ours, HWE has to take action when it comes to safety.
 Fortunately, Hancock-Wood has a thorough program designed to promote the safety of employees and reduce lost accident time.

 - Safety committee - Our company Safety Committee meets monthly to investigate and recommend solutions for safety concerns and issues, perform safety inspections and assist in a variety of other ways.
-This proactive group of employees help to serve as communication conduit to management.
+This proactive group of employees helps to serve as communication conduit to management.
 The advantage of these meetings is that there is discussion about safety deficiencies and strengths, and there is open dialogue between the employees about issues and how to eliminate or minimize safety exposures inherent in future work.

 - Employee safety training - This includes periodic First Aid, CPR, pole top and bucket rescue and many other classes held at the Hancock-Wood offices through professional groups.

-- Safety accreditation - We regularly participates in the National Rural Electric Cooperative Association's (NRECA) safety accreditation program.
+- Safety accreditation - We regularly participate in the National Rural Electric Cooperative Association's (NRECA) safety accreditation program.
 During this intensive certification process, all areas of the company are closely scrutinized.
 Meeting their qualifications help to protect employees, consumers and their property, as well as the general public.
 In fact, a nice byproduct of this process puts HWE in an accredited program that affords us a better insurance rate than we could have achieved otherwise.

 - Inspections - Our Safety Committee regularly inspects the HWE building facilities, vehicles, substations and crews.
 Doing so ensures that we meet the national, state and local safety codes and that all employees follow safe OSHA (Occupational Safety & Health Administration) work practices.